marczz/mzlinux_pages/system/clouds.md

     The service is anonymous and does not require user registration.

     _Filetea is not updated since january 2014.
-It is in Debian_
+It is still in Debian_

 -   [FileZ](https://github.com/FileZ/FileZ) (GPL)
     is a php Web service to upload and manage files and